 A policy with no excess will pay out for all rent due from the day the tenant falls into arrears, and will cover all rent due until possession is obtained.
 All legal costs will be covered in terms of issuing a Section 8 or Section 21 notice plus any possession orders required and bailiff charges.
 You can even have 75% of the rent covered for 2 months during a void period until more reliable tenants can be found.

-Goodlord provides Turners Property’s Landlords with a comprehensive policy costing £199 including VAT.
-Our lettings managers can explain the policy in more detail or answer any questions you may have.
+Goodlord offers Turners Propertys Landlords a comprehensive policy.
+Our lettings managers can explain the policy in more detail, give you a quote and answer any questions you may have.

 A relatively new product to the market for tenants is a zero deposit or nil deposit option.
 Instead of paying up to 5 weeks rent as a security deposit, tenants can pay a one off charge of around 30% of a months rent.
 This covers them for up to 2 months worth of rent as a security deposit should it be needed at the end of the tenancy.
 If there is a claim to be made at the end of the tenancy, the provider pays the landlord immediately, then pursues the tenant directly or manages a dispute through mydeposits.com.